Chad Walter

-Charles David Walter (born June 10, 1971) is an American NASCAR crew chief who works for Spire Motorsports as the crew chief of their No. 77 Chevrolet Silverado in the NASCAR Craftsman Truck Series driven by Andrés Pérez de Lara and Corey LaJoie.
+Charles David Walter (born June 10, 1971) is an American NASCAR crew chief who works for Spire Motorsports as the crew chief of their No. 77 Chevrolet Silverado in the NASCAR Craftsman Truck Series.

 Racing career

 2005–2008: Hendrick Motorsports and JR Motorsports

 Walter landed his first crew chiefing job in 2005, calling the shots for Hendrick Motorsports' No. 5 Busch Series team with drivers Kyle Busch, Jimmie Johnson, Adrián Fernández, Kyle Krisiloff, and Justin Labonte in 2005 and 2006.
 He had previously worked as an engineer for Hendrick as well as Dale Earnhardt, Inc.

 Walter was the crew chief for the No. 24 Hendrick Motorsports Chevrolet in the Busch Series in 2007, working with drivers Casey Mears and Landon Cassill.
 In 2008, when Hendrick's Nationwide team merged into JR Motorsports, Walter moved to JRM.
 Since the No. 24 team was shut down as part of the merger, he became crew chief of the No. 5 car, replacing Mike Bumgarner, who remained with Hendrick.

-In late February 2008, he was suspended for six races for having an illegal rear spoiler in the opening inspection on Dale Earnhardt Jr.'s racecar.
+In late February 2008, Walter was suspended for six races for having an illegal rear spoiler in the opening inspection on Dale Earnhardt Jr.'s racecar.
 He was fined $25,000 and placed on probation until December 31, 2008.
 He resigned from JR Motorsports in July 2008 before the race at IRP.